- Strategies & Ranks

 A lifelong investor, David designed and developed the critically acclaimed stock search program, ProSearch, and the market timing indicator, Brown Breakout Ratio.
 He has documented his investing expertise in four books on investing, including All About Stock Market Strategies (McGraw-Hill, June 2002) and Cyber-Investing: Cracking Wall Street with your Personal Computer (John Wiley & Sons, 1994, 1997).

 David has taught university-level finance and security analysis courses and was named Stock Traders Almanac's Man of the Year for 1988 for "[showing] the average investor how to spot the stocks that the hottest money managers are buying."
 He serves on the Director's Council at the Kavli Institute for Theoretical Physics at the University of California (Santa Barbara).

-David holds a BS degree in engineering from the University of Pittsburgh and an MBA in finance from the University of Houston.
+David holds an MBA in finance from the University of Houston and a BS degree in engineering from the University of Pittsburgh.
 He is a member of the Author's Guild.